 Peter Wright’s gorgeous production for The Royal Ballet keeps true to the spirit of this Russian ballet classic, and the many solo roles and ensembles show the world-class skills of the Company at its best.

 Generous philanthropic support from

-Kenneth and Susan Green, Julia and Hans Rausing, Lindsay and Sarah Tomlinson and The Royal Opera House Endowment Fund
+Sir Lloyd and Lady Dorfman, Kenneth and Susan Green, Lindsay and Sarah Tomlinson, Melinda and Donald Quintin and the Royal Opera House Endowment Fund.

 There is lift access and step-free seating to most levels of the Main Stage auditorium, except the Orchestra Stalls, which are reached by a minimum of nine steps.
 There are more than 100 seats in the Stalls Circle, Balcony and Amphitheatre which are accessible without the need to negotiate steps.
 In addition, many seats in these areas and in the Donald Gordon Grand Tier and Orchestra Stalls are accessible by 10 steps or fewer.
 Find out more about accessing the Main Stage Auditorium.

 If you have concerns about how our Covid-19 safety measures may affect your access requirements, please contact BoxOffice.Access@roh.org.uk.

 Help secure the future of ballet and opera.